New · Self-Serve Not ready for a fractional COO? Build the system yourself.The SOP Suite is live →

 This is where the operator and the automator were born.

-In 2015 I left corporate audit and stepped into sales and marketing leadership — scaling and training a 6,000-person distributed team across multiple countries.
+In 2015 I left corporate audit and stepped into sales and marketing leadership, scaling and training a 6,000-person distributed team across multiple countries.
 The audit lens came with me, but the work changed completely.
 I wasn't writing reports.
 I was building a sales and marketing org that grew faster than any human could manage by hand.

 That's where the operator AND the automator showed up at the same time.
 I had to figure out how to onboard ten new people in a week without ten phone calls.
 So I built a YouTube channel.
 I built duplicatable onboarding sequences.
 I built nurture campaigns in ConvertKit and MailChimp.
 I learned Zapier because admin was eating my Saturdays.
 Other leaders in the company started asking me to train their teams on how I was running mine.

-Around that same time I met Emmelie — my best friend now, who runs a marketing agency.
+Around that time, I met a brilliant marketing and automation strategist who eventually became my best friend.
 She came in to automate parts of my business so I could spend my time on sales, training, and travel.
-The lesson she taught me has shaped every engagement I've run since: automation belongs to the admin layer.
-Free the human from the manual work, then let them do what only the human can do.
+The lesson she taught me has shaped every engagement I've run since: automation belongs to the admin layer.Free the human from manual work, then let them do what only the human can do.
 That principle never left.

 CHAPTER 03 · 2019–now